 Apart from saving taxes, investors do wish to make such investments that liquidate their funds sooner.
 The liquidation process of mutual funds is easy as it allows you to liquidate your funds to sell them through the online market whenever you are in need of funds.

 In the case of real estate investments, the liquidation process is problematic.
 This is because, unlike mutual funds, real estate investments don’t have a market that allows you to complete your transactions.

 - Returns on Investments

-As mentioned before, returns generated by mutual funds are higher than real estate investments.
+As mentioned before, with the guidance of a skilled mutual fund consultant, returns generated by mutual funds are higher than real estate investments.
 The average returns in real estate range from 8% to 10% annually.
 Considering mutual funds, they provide returns ranging from 14% to 18-19% per annum.
 This solely depends on the type of mutual fund you are investing in.